If you are ready to get treatment for your OCD, congratulations on starting this important journey! Your first step will be to find a therapist.

 Finding effective treatment for OCD

 The 2013 APA Practice Guideline for the Treatment of Patients with Obsessive Compulsive Disorder recommends beginning OCD treatment with a type of cognitive behavior therapy (CBT) called exposure and response prevention (ERP), which has the strongest evidence supporting its use in the treatment of OCD.
 Acceptance and commitment therapy (ACT) used alongside ERP has also been shown to be helpful with OCD patients.
-To read more on this approach, click here.
+Read more about acceptance and commitment therapy (ACT).

 When you search for a therapist in the IOCDF Resource Directory, all of the therapists that come up in the search will have self-reported that they use this therapy to treat OCD.